donaldboulton/bibwoe/_posts/1999-11-15-post-devil-satan.md

 # Origin Brief

-I will clarify this shortly
+I will clarify this shortly - origions need explaining first

 In the beginning of time, consideration, thought and action, was the beginning of instant self realization by our Father as he awoke.
-God our Father and the Father of all that we will know defeated&nbsp; the lesser gods, [Origions of All](/post/origins) creating consideration within thy Father of his works, and that evil of having to defend and/or put down, &quot;within&quot;, the lesser gods as Satan was now within father.
+God our Father and the Father of all that we will know defeated&nbsp; the lesser gods, [devil of All](/post/origins) creating consideration within thy Father of his works, and that evil of having to defend and/or put down, &quot;within&quot;, the lesser gods as Satan was now within father.

 This first consideration of our Father, is a reflection of thyself.
 A, &quot;depiction&quot;,see arts and paying attention of self within the mirror, he - him was born.
 He saw what he was before awakening and all that had been since, what was, He the Holy Spirit, and what will be, Him was Satan,and the, &quot;I&quot;, which is and will always be of our Father.